Rezonnn/Sentiment-Analyzer/README.md

 # 🧠 Advanced Python Sentiment Analyzer

-A more **complete and structured** sentiment analysis project in Python – great for your GitHub portfolio.
+A more **complete and structured** sentiment analysis project in Python.

-This version goes beyond a tiny script and includes:
+My project includes:

 - A reusable **package** (`sentiment_analyzer/`)
 - Sentence-level and document-level sentiment